tawesoft/go/log/README.md

 with file rotation, syslog, console output, etc. for some popular logging implementations such as zerolog.

-This package defines the configuration interface.
-It is concretely implemented by the packages in the subfolder.
+This package defines the configuration interface, which is json-encodable.

+Loggers are concretely implemented by the packages in the subfolder e.g. tawesoft.co.uk/go/log/zerolog.

-The package also wraps the stdlib syslog as an interface without it being a compile-time constraint so that it can be imported on platforms that don't support syslog (like Windows), but give a runtime error instead.
+The package also wraps the stdlib syslog as an interface without it being a compile-time constraint so that it can be imported on platforms that don't support syslog (like Windows), giving a runtime error if used instead.

 ## Getting Help